missionpinball/mpf-docs/displays/display/adding_dot_look_to_lcd.rst

 full screen) to properly align the content of the display with the visible area.

-Finally, even though this example was using the color_dmd widget, you could replace it with the :doc:`dmd widget </displays/widgets/dmd/index>` for a single color look instead of full color.
+Finally, even though this example was using the color_dmd widget, you could replace it with the :doc:`display widget </displays/widgets/display/index>` with a :doc:`dmd effect </displays/widgets/display/effects>` for a single color look instead of full color.